sghill/grunt-jenkins/README.md

 If a netrcMachine and username/password are provided, the netrc machine will be used.
 If using username/password, please pass them in via a command line argument instead of hardcoding in the build file.
+If you are using Github OAuth for authentication, use API token instead of password which you can find at serverAddress/user/your-user-name/configure.

 [grunt]: http://gruntjs.com/
 [getting_started]: https://github.com/gruntjs/grunt/blob/master/docs/getting_started.md